vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 side) and then right when I was woken up by the alarm (on my left side).

+On 2024-04-14, until around 4 PM, I didn't have any noticeable symptoms related ot salivation.
+However, after doing my breath hold exercises (four breath holds each of at least 20 seconds), I noticed an increase in salivation, comparable to the levels seen a few days ago.
+I think the breath holds set me back a little bit so it may be wiser to not do multiple back-to-back breath holds in this way until I am fully recovered.

 ### Digestive issues

 I had minor disruptions to my digestion starting around 2024-04-08